radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 {{< rad file="snippets/app-azure.bicep" embed=true marker="//DATABASE CONNECTOR">}}

 You need to also add the location parameter.
+UTM-TODO since we are now deploying to ARM, which requires specifying a location on every resource...

 ```sh
 param location string = resourceGroup().location